Build crosschain Applications with Aspens Market Stack¶

-This developer guide provides a comprehensive walkthrough for building applications that leverage the Aspens Markets Stack (AMS) for cross-chain trading functionality.
-Follow these steps to create applications that enable users to seamlessly trade assets across different blockchain networks.
+This guide shows how to build applications using the Aspens Market Stack (AMS) for crosschain trading.
+Follow these steps to create applications that let users trade assets across blockchains.

 Table of Contents¶